 - 2.4 The Strategic Risk Register has been reviewed and updated for 2018/19 and is attached at Appendix 1 to this report.
 For each of the risks detailed within the register a number of components are identified: - Outline of the risk to the Council; - The risk score; - Potential effect on the Council's priorities; and - Internal controls currently in place. - 2.5 To assist in the assessment of each risk, the Council's agreed risk matrix was used to ensure consistency.
-Only those risks rated as high or very high (10 or above) will feature on the SRR to ensure a focus on managing the most significant risks. - 2.6 No changes are recommended to the scoring of the risks remaining on the SRR but it recommended that two risks are removed.
+Only those risks rated as high or very high (10 or above) will feature on the SRR to ensure a focus on managing the most significant risks. - 2.6 No changes have been made to the scoring of the risks remaining on the SRR but two risks have been removed.
 The risks are summarised below: